What to do when a

 6. Reimbursements

-and/or the spouse/domestic partner were Medicare-eligible and paid for
+spouse/domestic partner were Medicare eligible and paid for Medicare,

-Medicare Part B, the surviving spouse/domestic partner or estate would
+Part B, the surviving spouse/domestic partner or estate would be

 City of New York

-are eligible for the reimbursements of the optional rider up to the
+spouse/dependents are eligible for the reimbursements of the optional

 UFT Welfare Fund